erinstrybis/rlc-site/README.md

 #### panorama

-The `panorama` shortcode lets you insert a large image into your content (must be 960x300px minimum).
+The `panorama` shortcode lets you insert a large image into your content.
+Width must be 960px or greater.

+More info on how slope is used here: http://voormedia.com/blog/2012/11/responsive-background-images-with-fixed-or-fluid-aspect-ratios

 ##### Usage

-Simply provide the URL to the image to the shortcode:
+Provide the URL, height and slope of the image:

-    {{< panorama "/img/panorama.jpg" >}}
+    {{< panorama src="/img/panorama.jpg" height="300" slope="10" >}}

 #### worship_times